 Strategies for Better Sleep

-If you suffer from both bipolar disorder and sleep disturbances, you may find that each of these conditions makes the other one more difficult to control.
+If you suffer from both bipolar disorder and sleep disturbances, you may find that each of these conditions makes the other one more difficult to manage.
 Therefore, getting your sleep hygiene under control is essential.

-• Go to bed and wake up at the same time every day.
+• Go to bed and wake up at the same time every day

 • Don’t eat heavy meals or drink caffeine before bed